Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTasteWinter in Provence

 Entertaining?
 A French Winter Menu from Dancing Tomatoes

-We turned to author, chef, and journalist Susan Herrmann Loomis with 20 years of culinary teaching experience, for our 2023 Winter Menu.
+For our 2023 Winter Menu, we turned to author, chef, and journalist Susan Herrmann Loomis, who has 20 years of culinary teaching experience.

 Loomis has published 14 best-selling cookbooks and founded the Dancing Tomatoes website.
 Living in Paris, she offers live cooking classes via video link and a collection of six (6) pre-recorded instructional videos with four-course menus under the Plat du Jour link.
 So, if you are entertaining friends this winter, this dinner party menu includes three (3) French recipes.
 For the menu, Susan Herrmann Loomis selected (starter, main course, and dessert) from her cookbooks: French Grill: 125 Refined & Rustic Recipes and Plat du Jour: French Dinners Made Easy.